ultimatemovers/omnia/index.md

 big_title: OMNIA
 sections:
 - section_image: "/assets/images/mask-group-19-2x.png"
-  section_title: Omnia bistro
+  section_title: Omnia bistro - Condensed
   section_description: |-
     Omnia blends the energy of a European bistro with the stories of Australia’s best growers and producers.
-A neo-traditional twist on culinary classics served with the warmth of old- world hospitality.
-Take a seat in our light filled Conservatory, cosy Barrel Room, or at the bar.
+    A contemporary take on culinary classics served with the warmth of old-world hospitality.
+Take a seat in our light filled Conservatory, cosy Barrel Room, lean into the vibrant ambience of the bar.
 A setting paired with a taste to answer the call of any occasion.
-A drink, a meal, or just dessert.
+Come alone, meet with friends, toast with us.
 You’re welcome anytime.
     Omnia Bistro makes its home at the base of Grand Capitol on the corner of Chapel Street and Toorak Road.
   button_text: browse our menu
   button_url: "#"
 - section_image: "/assets/images/mask-group-18-2x.png"